|Nutritional Guidelines (per serving)|

 Maybe you have a hankering to make your own Texas-style barbecued brisket at home on your own smoker.
 Or maybe you live outside driving range to get the kind of Texas barbecue people stand in line for, like the award-winning Franklin Barbecue in Austin, Texas, and you have no choice but to try your hand at making some award-worthy stuff of your own.

 The flavor of this great Texas barbecue sauce is big and bold, like the state it's named for.
 Not as thick or sweet as its Midwestern relatives, this spicy barbecue sauce is traditionally used with beef, just the thing for that homemade brisket.

-- Whisk together the ketchup, vinegar, sugar, water, Worcestershire sauce, chili powder, cumin and cayenne in a saucepan, bring to a low simmer and turn off heat.
+Whisk together the ketchup, vinegar, sugar, water, Worcestershire sauce, chili powder, cumin and cayenne in a saucepan, bring to a low simmer and turn off the heat.

 Let the sauce cool to room temperature.
 This can be used as a basting sauce toward the end of the cooking time of your meat or brushed on after barbecuing, with additional sauce served on the side.